-See the appliance manufacturer's information provided in your InfoCase for instructions on replacement of light bulbs and replacement or cleaning of grease filter elements.
+See the manufacturer's information in your InfoCase for microwave operating instructions and replacement of vent hood light bulbs and replacement or cleaning of grease filter elements.

 SYSTEMS MONITOR PANEL

 The Systems Monitor Panel provides a convenient central location for checking the condition of all utility systems in your coach.